 |The Queens Head, Icklesham|

 The Queens Head built in 1632 was originally two dwelling houses for farm workers but it was not until 1831 that ale was sold for the first time.
 This popular pub has a lovely garden overlooking the Brede Valley and serves excellent food.
-The attractive 12th century church of St Nicholas sits peacefully a little way from the main road surrounded by trees.
+The attractive 12th century church of All Saints and St Nicholas sits peacefully a little way from the main road surrounded by trees.

-|View from the Queens Head|
+|View From The Queens Head|

 This attractive Norman Church, dedicated to St Nicholas, was built about 1100.
 In the mid 13th century a tower, aisles and the north chapel were added.
 Further additions were made in the late 13th and 14th centuries.
 The church remained unchanged serving the villagers until the late 1700's and mid 1800's were renovations were undertaken.
 It has now been demonstrated that a 1497 refers to the Church off All Saints at Icklesham.
 The church is now known as All Saints and St Nicholas Church.